LuigiBernardi/GetCleanData_assignement/README.md

-# My assignement for Getting and Cleaning Data explained
+# My assignment for Getting and Cleaning Data explained

 Disclaimer: I'm not a native English speaker and I apologize for any mistake or poor phrase.